tamasmlnr/wanderer/README.md

     // with the system calling one of the below 3 methods frame.addKeyListener(board);
     // Notice (at the top) that we can only do this
-    // because this Board class (the type of the board object) is also a KeyListener }
+    // because this GamePackage.Board class (the type of the board object) is also a KeyListener }

   // To be a KeyListener the class needs to have these 3 methods in it